rutgerblom/SDDC.Lab/README.md

 * Modify **config.yml** and **licenses.yml** according to your needs and your environment

-* Create the software library directory structure:
+* Create the Software Library directory structure:
   * sudo ansible-playbook utils/util_CreateSoftwareDir.yml

-* Add the installation media to the corresponding directories in the software library (/Software)
+* Add installation media to the corresponding directories in the Software Library (/Software)

 ## Usage

 To deploy an SDDC Pod:
+1. Generate a Pod configuration with:
-* First generate a Pod configuration: **ansible-playbook playbooks/createPodConfig.yml**
+**ansible-playbook playbooks/createPodConfig.yml**

-* Then start a Pod deployment per the instructions.
+1. Start a Pod deployment per the instructions.
 For example:
-**sudo ansible-playbook -e "@/home/serbl/Pod-230-Config.yml" deploy.yml**
+**sudo ansible-playbook -e "@/home/ubuntu/Pod-230-Config.yml" deploy.yml**

+Deploying an SDDC Pod will take somewhere between 1 and 1.5 hours depending on your environment a Pod configuration.